How High Does a Scissor Lift Go?

-When measuring how high a scissor lift can go, the scissor lift size is the maximum height the platform reaches at full extension.
-Yet, the lift’s functional reach should take into account the roughly 6-foot tall worker standing on the platform.
-When evaluating scissor lift options, consider models across the following ranges:
+The lift’s functional reach should take into account the roughly 6-foot tall worker standing on the platform.
+When evaluating scissor lift options, consider the range of different scissor lift heights:

 A 19-ft. scissor lift can be used by aerial lift operators who need to access ceilings and ductwork.
 It works well in tight spaces.
 However, a 19-ft. lift offers limited flexibility compared to larger scissor lift sizes.